awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-content-encodings-examples-image-s3.md

           },
 ```

-The request to download the image file looks like this:
+The request to download the image file looks like the following:

 ```
 GET /v1/s3?key=image.jpg HTTP/1.1